Liam-Weitzel/SIMD-Exploration/README.md

   result[i] = data_a[i] + data_b[i];
 }
 ```
 The algorithms solving this problem are implemented using all selected implementaions of the programming paradigms (Highway, EVE, Xsimd, etc).
-The solutions written using auto-vectorization, no vectorization, and OpenMP directives are extremely similar but compile to completely different assembly.
-When writing this algorithm using intrinsics however, the logic has to change significantly.
-This is due to the `__m256d` registers ability to store precisely 4 doubles (256 bits).
+The solutions written using auto-vectorization, no vectorization, and OpenMP directives use the same logic but compile to completely different assembly.
+When writing this algorithm using intrinsics, assembly, or any high-level library however, the logic has to change significantly.
+This is because auto vectorized code, unvectorized code, and code written using OpenMP directives all use scalar logic.
+Contrarily, intrinsics, assembly, and SIMD libraries give you direct access to the SIMD registers in the CPU meaning they cannot follow the same logic.
+As an example take the `__m256d` SIMD registers ability to store precisely 4 doubles (256 bits).
 Using the intrinsic function `_mm256_loadu_pd` we can load 4 doubles into our register.
 After loading all our data into the registers we can use `_mm256_add_pd` to add all 8 doubles together simultaneously in the same clock cycle.
 The complete intrinsics code:
 ```
 __m256d a = _mm256_loadu_pd(&data_a[0]);
 __m256d b = _mm256_loadu_pd(&data_b[0]);